 Under the Uniform Administrative Requirements, CILs must develop written procurement procedures.
-The following describes the five procurement methods permitted under federal law at 45 C.F.R. § 75.327 through 329.
+The following describes the five procurement methods permitted under federal law at 45 CFR §75.327 through 329.
 While the federal rules provide a basic structure for each procurement method, it is important for each CIL to have documented procurement policies that provide detail on the process by which all purchases are made.

-Purchases up to \$3,500 (Micro-Purchases)
+Purchases up to \$10,000 (Micro-Purchases)

-Micro-purchase means a purchase of supplies or services using simplified acquisition procedures, the aggregate amount of which does not exceed \$3,500.
+Micro-purchase means a purchase of supplies or services using simplified acquisition procedures, the aggregate amount of which does not exceed \$10,000.
 The micro-purchase method is used in order to expedite the completion of its lowest-dollar small purchase transactions and minimize the associated administrative burden and cost.
-Procurement by micro-purchase is the acquisition of supplies or services, the annual aggregate dollar amount of which does not exceed the micro-purchase threshold.